ada-school/android-recylcer-view/README.md

 ### Part 1: Implementing the RecyclerView:
-1. Create the XML Layout that will display the dog breed information (name and photo)
+1. Create a new XML Layout called *dog_breed_row* that will display the dog breed information (name and photo)
 2. Implement the Adapter to display the Dog's information:
   ```kotlin
       class DogsListAdapter(private val dataSet: List<Breed>) :